 Friday, March 14, 2008

-Rock on, Church of San Rocco
+Rock on, Church of San Rocco in Venice

 There are many stories about San Rocco, so I will try to piece them together.
 San Rocco was a young nobleman from Montpellier, in the South of France, who studied medicine during the turn of the 14th century.
 His father was the governor.

-At age 20, he gave up his privileged life to make a pilgrimage to Italy to help victims of the plague (some accounts say he was orphaned at age 20, gave up everything to the poor, and gave the governorship to his uncle).
-Everywhere he went, miraculous healing took place.
-After falling sick himself, he, too, recovered miraculously with the help of a friendly dog who brought bread to Rocco in the forest.
+At age 20, he gave up his privileged life to make a pilgrimage to Italy to help victims of the plague (some accounts say he was orphaned at age 20, offered everything to the poor, and gave the governorship to his uncle).

 Or so the story goes, which sounds a little fishy to me.
 Why go back to Montpellier just to go to prison?
 When he could have been out working miracles?

 More than a century later, when the Venetians needed protection from the plague that was ravaging their city, one of the saints they turned to was San Rocco.
-They transported his body to Venice in 1485, and started work on the church that would become his shrine in 1489.
-(Venetians are always stealing saint's bodies and hauling them off to Venice.
+They transported his body to Venice in 1485 and started work on the church that would become his shrine in 1489.
+(Venetians were always stealing saint's bodies and hauling them off to Venice.
 In fact, another time I will tell you how they stole the body of St. Mark, who is Venice's very famous patron saint -- hence, the Lion of San Marco adorning the Venetian "logo.")

-The presence of San Rocco's body in Venice brought immediate status to the city, and would have attracted many pilgrims seeking the saint's protection from disease or a miraculous cure.
+The presence of San Rocco's body in Venice brought immediate status to the city and would have attracted many pilgrims seeking the saint's protection from disease or a miraculous cure.

 (Oh, those wily Venetians!
 I'm surprised they haven't dug up John Kennedy and hauled him over here and turned him into a saint!
-And here's another interesting tidbit -- when the Venetians took the body, San Rocco was just Rocco, he wasn't a saint!
+And here's another interesting tidbit -- when the Venetians took the body, San Rocco was just Rocco, he wasn't a saint.
 More than 100 years later, in 1590, the Venetian ambassador in Rome told a Cardinal that the Pope better canonize Rocco, or there would be a scandal.
 Well, the Pope did not!
 In fact, I have just checked and checked, and apparently this scandal still goes on today.

 CAT SUPER QUIZ QUESTION OF THE DAY: Does anybody know if St. Rocco is even really a saint?
 Or did the Venetians just build the church, the scuola, steal the body and put on a show?
 And do we really care?
 After all, this is the Magic Kingdom!
 And maybe the Pope was being stubborn for another reason.
 Maybe Rocco did saintly things, and for whatever reason, the Pope would not recognize him.
 Venice was always arguing with Rome.
 Well, we will never know, now, will we?:)